prjid2011/sd/README.md

-# POC on - Angular JS Seller Info All with Components, Webpack and ES6#
+# Test Assignment on - Angular JS Seller Info All with Components, Webpack and ES6#

 The Project aim to create a app where user can add and view seller information.